Skip to content

 External Metric

-In contrast to metrics created internally by Teamscale, an external metric is a code metric created by users.
+In contrast to metrics created internally by Teamscale, an external metric can be a code metric or any custom artifact metric externally created and uploaded to Teamscale.
+Each upload of external metrics will show as an external upload commit in Teamscale.

 External Upload Commit

 These commits are not present in the version control system of the project, but artificially added to Teamscale.
-They provide data from external analysis tools, such as test coverage tools, for example.
-Often these commits are created by the nightly build system.
+They provide data from external analysis tools, such as test coverage tools, and build scripts, for example.

 False Positive Finding